salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

 ## Distributions all the way down

-Of course, there are a lot more distributions that are beyond the scope of this guide.
-Search for 'probabilty distributions' for more information.
+There are a lot more distributions beyond the scope of this guide.
+Search for 'probability distributions' if you're interested.

 ![Plots of various Probability Distributions](https://www.johnrobininston.com/posts/prob_1_distributions/assets/commondistributions.png){ width="650"}